How does nitrofurantoin work?

 Nitrofurantoin does not stop any type of contraception from working, including the combined pill and emergency contraception.

-However, if nitrofurantoin makes you sick (vomit) or you have severe diarrhoea for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
+However, if nitrofurantoin makes you sick (vomit) or you have severe, watery diarrhoea or any diarrhoea that lasts for more than 24 hours, your contraceptive pills may not protect you from pregnancy.
 Look on the pill packet to find out what to do.

 Can I drive or ride a bike?